Best time to go

 Day 8 | Kalsoy & Kallur Lighthouse

-After breakfast, drive to Klaksvík and take the ferry to Syðradalur.
+Board the ferry in Klaksvik and sail to Suduroy.
 Stop at the village of Mikladalur, which is known for its artists and sagas.
 By the ocean, you can see the beautiful sculpture of the Seal Woman.
 Visit Trollanes and then hike to Kallur Lighthouse.
 Take the ferry back to Klasvík in the afternoon.

 Day 9 | Gjógv & Slættaratindur